phptuts/StarterBundleForSymfony/README.md

 composer require start-kit-symfony/start-bundle
 ```

-2) Add to Bundle class to the app kernel, only need if you are using symfony 3.
+2) Add to Bundle class to the app kernel.

 ```
     new StarterKit\StartBundle\StarterKitStartBundle(),
 ```

 3) cd into the directory where your project is

 4) Create a jwt directory in your var folder
 ```
 mkdir var/jwt